bb1000/git/talk.md

 ---

-## Keep the changes: merge to master
+## Keep the changes: merge to main

 * If the old branch is not needed it may be deleted